Finding a Law Firm Marketing Consultant in Tampa Bay: What to Look For

 5. Vendor Accountability

-A consultant’s most valuable function is holding your marketing vendors accountable.
+A consultant’s most valuable function is holding your marketing vendors accountable — what I think of as agency management for law firms.
 That means independently reviewing performance data, questioning agency recommendations, and identifying when you’re overspending or underperforming.

 If your current agency reports that everything is going great but your phone isn’t ringing with qualified prospects, someone needs to ask hard questions.
 That’s the consultant’s job.